Hakkari Cilo-Sat Mountains National Park: Fauna

 The mountainous area is rich in animal species diversity.
 It is known that the Lake Urmia newt (Neurergus crocatus), which is close to extinction worldwide, the wild goat (Capra aegagrus), the narrow-distributed Persian mol (Talpa davidiana), as well as eleven butterfly taxa, including four endemic species.
 The polyeyed Hakkari freckle (Polyommatus dezinus) find habitat only here.
 Bird species known to breed in the area include golden eagle (Aquila chrysaetos), Eurasian griffon vulture (Gyps fulvus) and Caspian snowcock (Tetraogallus caspius).

 Activities

 Although Cilo and Sat mountains are with the most landscape beauty, they can be used for nature sports only in a limited way due to security reasons.
-Injuries or deadly accidents can occur when glaciers break apart and create crevasse in the area.
+Throughout much of the 1990s, this was a prohibited area due to the armed insurgency which was active in the region.
+Injuries or deadly accidents can also occur when glaciers break apart and create crevasse in the area.

 Mergan Plateau and Avaspi Glaciers are places of interest.
 Mountaineering for Uludoruk summit is performed in the summer season by experienced mountaineers under a guide starting from the Serpil Plateau at the foot of Cilo Mountain.